rstudio/redx/README.md

 NOTICE
 ======

-This project has been is no longer maintained and has been archived.
-This repository will be removed on March 4th, 2021.
+This project is no longer maintained and has been archived.
+This repository will be deleted on March 4th, 2021.

 ---------